rqhuang88/DV-Matcher/README.md

 python test_partial.py
 ```

+### Evaluation
+You can evaluate the results [different benchmarks] reported in Table of our paper via scripts under `eval/main.m`.
+Besides, use `eval/geo_mat.py` to calculate the geodesic distance mat ahead.

 ### More scripts
 In `misc/scripts`, we have provided more scripts about how we get the partial shapes from 12 different views.
 Besides, we also exhibt how we add noise/rotation to the dataset for robustness evaluation.